About the campaign

-The Australian Local Government Association, of which we are the member representing Victoria, is leading a campaign for local government to be recognised in the Australian Constitution.
+The Australian Local Government Association, of which we are the member representing Victoria, is leading the campaign for local government to be recognised in the Australian Constitution.

 Recent decisions in the High Court have cast doubt on the Federal Government's ability to provide direct funding to councils.
 The Constitution does not mention local government, nor does it provide for the Federal Government to fund councils directly.